LolaDP/INFO834_ProjChat/README.md

 ## What we did
 The chat server is running and we store the messages in the database.
 Users are also stored in the database.
 It is possible to add a new user and log in.
 However, we did not have time to set up sessions.
 The rooms for private chats are also not finished.
+Also, when someone sends a new message in the chat it appears (as well as the sender) as undefined and you have to reload the page to see it appear.
+We have not yet fixed this problem.

 ## Used tools :
 - Node.js